-Following Theorem~\ref{thm:main}, if $\dot{x} = f^*(x)$ satisfies the condition in \eqref{eq:stability}, then the system is guaranteed to be dissipative and converge to the level set $M(c)$ defined by the learned Lyapunov function $V(x)$ and the learned constant $c > 0$.
-The stability projection layer is designed to modify the MLP approximator $\hat{f}$ such that the output $f^*$ produces a learned dynamical model $\dot{x} = f^*(x)$ that satisfies the condition in \eqref{eq:stability} therefore certified to be dissipative.
+Following Theorem~\ref{thm:main}, if $\dot{x} = f^*(x)$ satisfies the condition in Eq.~\ref{eq:stability}, then the system is guaranteed to be dissipative and converge to the level set $M(c)$ defined by the learned Lyapunov function $V(x)$ and the learned constant $c > 0$.
+The dissipative projection layer is designed to modify the backbone emulator $\hat{f}$ such that the output $f^*$ produces a learned dynamical model $\dot{x} = f^*(x)$ that satisfies the condition in Eq.~\ref{eq:stability}, therefore certified to be dissipative.

 Intuitively, this condition informs a subspace for the vector field $f(x)$ in which the forward dynamics will be dissipative.
-The stability projection layer is designed to project any unconstrained dynamics approximator, in this case our MLP $\hat{f}(x)$, into such a subspace to ensure dissipativity.
+The dissipative projection layer is designed to project any unconstrained dynamics approximator, $\hat{f}(x)$, into such a subspace to ensure dissipativity.

-More specifically, given an input $x \in \R^n$, the stability projection layer output $f^*(x)$ is chosen as the vector closest to the approximator $\hat{f}(x)$ under $l^2$ distance in the subspace of $\R^n$ defined by \eqref{eq:stability}, i.e., $f^*(x)$ is the solution to the following optimization problem:
+More specifically, given an input $x \in \R^n$, the dissipative projection layer output $f^*(x)$ is chosen as the vector closest to the approximator $\hat{f}(x)$ under $l^2$ distance in the subspace of $\R^n$ defined by Eq.~\ref{eq:stability}, i.e., $f^*(x)$ is the solution to the following optimization problem:

-As discussed extensively in Section~\ref{sec:theory}, the constraint of the optimization problem, which is adopted from the condition in \eqref{eq:stability}, ensures the learned dynamics emulator $f^*(x)$ to be dissipative while being computationally efficient.
+As discussed extensively earlier, the constraint of the optimization problem, which is adopted from the condition in Eq.~\ref{eq:stability}, ensures the learned dynamics emulator $f^*(x)$ to be dissipative while being computationally efficient.
 In addition to the fact that the condition is easily verifiable through basic arithmetic operations, the constraint is also linear in the optimization variable $f(x)$.
-Since the above optimization problem has a quadratic loss and a linear constraint, an explicit solution can be found and computed using ReLU activation, similar to the approach in \cite{min2023data}:
+Since the above optimization problem has a quadratic loss and a linear constraint, an explicit solution can be found and computed using ReLU activation, similar to the approach in \cite{min2024hard,min2023data}: